devspace365/login-with-argocd-cli/README.md

-# 🔑 How to Login to ArgoCD on Your Local Cluster Using the CLI
+# 🔑 How to Login to ArgoCD on Your Local Cluster Using Argocd CLI

 ## 1. Install the ArgoCD CLI
 If you’re on macOS, install with Homebrew: